Google Gemini

 - Double-click the step to edit it, and use the Setup tab to configure the inputs.
 You can use plain text and input variables (or both).
 See the following section for detailed information on the inputs, including which are required.

-- On the Endpoint tab, configure the step to point to your <Product Name> instance.
+- On the Endpoint tab, configure the step to point to your Google Gemini instance.

-- You can select a pre-existing endpoint or configure a new endpoint with the following information:
+- You can select a pre-existing endpoint or configure a new endpoint.
+See each step for individual endpoint configuration settings.

 - Name: Type a name that will identify your endpoint.